 Though the character of Lassie was a female collie, the dog who portrayed the character was actually a male collie named Pal.
 Pal lived with his owner and Hollywood dog trainer, Rudd Weatherwax.
 Pal starred as Lassie in seven franchise movies and two television episodes.
 When the Lassie show started airing on television in 1954, Pal retired comfortably from show business and was very happy to let his son, Lassie Junior play the part.

-Today, the Weatherwax family continues to train Hollywood dogs for show business, and the 10th generation direct descendent of Pal (who is his great-great-great-great-great-great-great grandson) continues to make public appearances and complete charity work on behalf of the Lassie family as Lassie himself.— By Caira Spenrath.
-Edited by Joscelynn Garcia.
+Today, the Weatherwax family continues to train Hollywood dogs for show business, and the 10th generation direct descendant of Pal (who is his great-great-great-great-great-great-great grandson) continues to make public appearances and complete charity work on behalf of the Lassie family as Lassie himself.